MicrosoftDocs/dataexplorer-docs/data-explorer/high-concurrency.md

 ### Configure query consistency

-Azure Data Explorer supports two query consistency models: *strong* (the default) and *weak*.
-Strong consistency ensures that only up-to-date consistent state of data is seen, whatever compute node receives the query.
-Weak consistency nodes periodically refresh their copy of the metadata, leading to a latency of 1-2 minutes in the synchronization of metadata changes.
-The weak model allows reducing the load on the node that manages the metadata changes, providing higher concurrency than the default strong consistency.
+There are two query consistency models: *strong* (the default) and *weak*.
+With strong consistency, only up-to-date consistent state of data is seen, whatever compute node receives the query.
+With weak consistency, nodes periodically refresh their copy of the metadata, leading to a latency of 1-2 minutes in the synchronization of metadata changes.
+The weak model allows you to reduce the load on the node that manages the metadata changes, providing higher concurrency than the default strong consistency.
 Set this configuration in [client request properties](kusto/api/netfx/request-properties.md) and in the Grafana data source configurations.

 > [!NOTE]
 > If you need to reduce the lag time for the refresh of metadata even further, open a support ticket.